kart2k15/AI_Pacman-Agent/README.md

 $ python busters.py -l smallHunt -p GreedyBustersAgent -n 10 --frameTime=0
 ```
 ## Credits
-- This is the homework project for the course Artificial Intelligence  (2016 Fall), at National Taiwan University
+- This is the homework project for the course Artificial Intelligence (CS-GY 6613, Fall 2018)
-- Author: Chien-Sheng Wu
+- Author: Kartikeya Shukla